 I'm best described as a hacker in the classic RFC 1392-sense and have been since before that RFC was written.
 My first experience with a computer predates my own memories, but I have been told by those in attendance that my fate was pretty much sealed and that was that.
 Thirty-some years later, I'm still hacking.

 - I have written and maintained several free software libraries for various languages such as Ruby and PHP.
 My Github profile features various bits of software that I've cooked up with.
-Current highlights include ffi-geos, ffi-proj4, and gd2-ffij which provide FFI-based hooks to the GEOS, Proj.4 and GD2 libraries for Ruby and geos-extensions, activerecord-postgresql-extensions, and activerecord-postgresql-cursors which provide Ruby library extensions to GEOS and the Rails PostgreSQL database adapter.
+Current highlights include ffi-geos, ffi-proj4, and gd2-ffij which provide FFI-based hooks to the GEOS, Proj.4 and GD2 libraries for Ruby and activerecord-spatial, geos-extensions, activerecord-postgresql-extensions, and activerecord-postgresql-cursors which provide Ruby library extensions to GEOS and the Rails PostgreSQL database adapter.

 - I am currently working on separating the PHP GEOS extension from GEOS core.